Skip to main content

 The first year of the program is devoted to clinical training, encompassing inpatient and outpatient pulmonary medicine and intensive care medicine.
 During the initial year, fellows receive extensive training in pulmonary procedures, including but not limited to, bronchoscopy, thoracentesis, chest tube placement, airway management, right heart catheterization, ECMO management, and performance and interpretation of pulmonary function tests.
 The second year of the program is devoted to original research, which the fellow carries out under the direction of a faculty mentor and other research advisors.
 The third year of training involves a mix of continued research and advanced clinical training, tailored to the fellow’s individual career trajectory.
 Each fellow maintains a continuity outpatient clinic ½ day per week for the duration of the fellowship.

 The educational curriculum also includes a robust didactic curriculum.
-A sample of our conferences includes pulmonary and MICU morning report, faculty-led core conference, journal club, M&M, grand rounds, ICU quality outcomes, research conference, and subspecialty specific conferences such as ECMO and interstitial lung disease conferences.
-The fellows have protected time to attend and present at our clinical and research conferences throughout the three years.
+A sample of our conferences includes pulmonary and MICU morning report, journal club, M&M, grand rounds, ICU quality outcomes, research conference, and subspecialty specific conferences such as ECMO and interstitial lung disease conferences.
+We have a robust faculty-led Academic Half Day once monthly for which all fellows are relieved from clinical service to attend.
+These sessions are interactive and cover various core topics within the specialty.
+Fellows have protected time to attend and present at our clinical and research conferences throughout the three years.

 Simulation is also an important component of our fellowship.
-We provide simulation training for bronchoscopy, mechanical ventilation, point-of-care ultrasound, thoracentesis, chest tube placement, airway management, and right-heart catheterization.
+We provide simulation training for bronchoscopy, mechanical ventilation, point-of-care ultrasound, thoracentesis, chest tube placement, airway management, and massive hemoptysis.
 We also use simulation training for communication skills and team training.
 Additionally, our fellows attend a number of hands-on formal courses external to our institution.
 To learn more about the Northwestern Simulation Center, click here.

 In an effort to broaden the educational experience of our fellows, we also offer clinical scholar programs in bioethics, global health, health equity and advocacy, and medical education.
 Additional information is available here.
 We support fellows who wish to pursue advanced degrees including a Master of Science in Clinical Investigation, a Master of Science in Health Services and Outcomes Research, and a Master of Science in Health and Biomedical Informatics.
 Finally, we off structured training in quality improvement through the Academy for Quality and Safety Improvement.